 McGill’s mischievous paintings relied heavily on sexual innuendo to get a giggle from his customers.
-His stock in trade were bulbous ladies on the beach, the illegitimate child, honeymoon couples, vicars with a wondering eye, and middle-aged male drunks with bright red noses.
+His stocks-in-trade were bulbous ladies on the beach, the illegitimate child, honeymoon couples, vicars with a wandering eye, and middle-aged male drunks with bright red noses.

 The Art of Donald McGill